 Rigorous Screening to Identify Blendstock Potential

-A major portion of Co-Optima research is focused on identifying blendstocks that can be added to conventional liquid fuels to tailor the fuel properties.
-Researchers are considering blendstocks that can be produced from a wide variety of domestic resources, including non-food domestic biomass such as forestry and agricultural waste.
+A major portion of Co-Optima research focused on identifying blendstocks that can be added to conventional liquid fuels to tailor the fuel properties.
+Researchers considered blendstocks that can be produced from a wide variety of domestic resources, including non-food domestic biomass such as forestry and agricultural waste.

 Following studies of more than 400 potential blendstocks, rigorous Co-Optima screening and evaluation led to initial identification of eight representative high-octane blendstocks across five chemical groups that exhibited properties with enough promise to warrant further investigation.
 Subsequent research has pinpointed 10 blendstocks from four chemical families with the greatest potential to increase boosted SI engine efficiency.
 Of these ten, six have the fewest significant technical barriers to adoption.
 A systematic assessment of hydrocarbon and oxygenate functional groups for possible use as diesel-like blendstocks in advanced MCCI engines for MD and HD vehicles has shown alkanes, cyclic alkanes, alkenes, ethers, polyethers, and esters to be promising candidates.

 Pairing Fuels and Engines Innovation for LD, MD, and HD Solutions

 Research explored options that pair these blendstocks with combustion solutions including: